paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-005-special-and-incentive-pays.md

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (b).
+Pub.
+L. 119–60, § 601(c)(6)(A), substituted “, a member of the Space Force on sustained duty, or a member of a reserve component” for “or a reserve component” and inserting “or a member of the Space Force in space force active status not on sustained duty” after “(as so defined)” in introductory provisions.

+Subsec. (b)(1).
+Pub.
+L. 119–60, § 601(c)(6)(B), inserted “or a member of the Space Force on sustained duty” after “of a regular component” in introductory provisions.

+Subsec. (b)(2).
+Pub.
+L. 119–60, § 601(c)(6)(C)(i), inserted “or a member of the Space Force in space force active status and not on sustained duty” after “of a reserve component” in introductory provisions.

+Subsec. (b)(2)(A).
+Pub.
+L. 119–60, § 601(c)(6)(C)(ii), inserted “or a member of the Space Force on sustained duty, respectively,” after “of a regular component”.

 2023—Pub.
 L. 118–31, § 611(a)(1), substituted “7” for “8” in section catchline.

 Subsec. (a)(1).
 Pub.
 L. 118–31, § 611(a)(2), substituted “7” for “8”.